Kiehl’s partners with Yext to improve search discoverability and drive store traffic

 “We were using a different vendor at the time, and the store locator wasn’t working the way we needed it to.
 We weren’t seeing the results we wanted in search, and we explored some other options.
 Yext came to us with a compelling all-in-one solution.”

-Kiehl’s uses Yext Pages and Listings to manage its digital knowledge on its store pages and in search, so it can reach its customers with accurate, up-to-date information.
+Kiehl’s uses Yext to manage its brand information on its store pages and in search, so it can reach its customers with accurate, up-to-date information.

 “Search is a huge focus for L’Oreal as a whole,” Edinger says.
 “At most companies, it’s hard to get upper management to buy into the importance of search strategy as a way for consumers to discover the business.”